LejoFlores/Earth-and-Environmental-Systems-Modeling/SYLLABUS.md

 ### Outside of Class:
 * You are expected to read all emails and announcements.
 * The class reading/lecture/homework/exam schedule will be updated on Canvas.
 It is your responsibility to make sure you are staying up to date.
-* Come prepared for class by watching the assigned online lectures. <u>Online quizzes</u> are due prior to the designated class period.
+* Come prepared for class by watching the assigned online lectures. ***Online quizzes*** are due prior to the designated class period.
 (See grading section for details.)
 * If you need help, get it now!
-I am always willing to meet with you and go over questions or concerns. <u>Do not wait until the end of the semester.</u>
+I am always willing to meet with you and go over questions or concerns. ***Do not wait until the end of the semester.***

 ### Academic Dishonesty: